eclipse-openj9/openj9-docs/docs/vgclog.md

 <exclusive-end id="13" timestamp="2020-10-18T13:27:09.635" durationms="31.984" />
 ```
-You can analyze this STW cycle by inspecting a few tags and xml attributes.
+You can analyze this *stop-the-world* cycle by inspecting a few tags and xml attributes.

-- **`<exclusive-start>`** The STW cycle stanza begins with a triggering event, represented for STW cycles with a <exclusive-start> tag.
-The triggering event for the other type of gc cycle, a concurrent cycle, is recorded by the `<concurrent-kickoff>` tag.
+- **`<exclusive-start>`** The *stop-the-world* cycle stanza begins with a triggering event, represented for *stop-the-world* cycles with a <exclusive-start> tag.
+The triggering event for the other type of GC cycle, a concurrent cycle, is recorded by the `<concurrent-kickoff>` tag.

-- **`<af-start>`** The reason for the triggering of this gc cycle is recorded by the `<af-start>` tag, indicating an allocation failure.
+- **`<af-start>`** The reason for the triggering of this GC cycle is recorded by the `<af-start>` tag, indicating an allocation failure.

-- **`<cycle-start>`** The beginning of the gc cycle itself is recorded by the `<cycle-start>` tag and contains the XML attribute `type=scavenge` to describe the gc involved in this gc cycle.
+- **`<cycle-start>`** The beginning of the GC cycle itself is recorded by the `<cycle-start>` tag and contains the XML attribute `type=scavenge` to describe the GC involved in this GC cycle.

-- **`timestamp`** and **`id`** Each event that is logged in the gc cycle stanza is labeled with a `timestamp` and `id` xml attribute.
+- **`timestamp`**, **`id`**, and **`context-id`** Each event that is logged in the GC cycle stanza is labeled with a `timestamp` and `id` xml attribute.
 The `id` attribute increases incrementally with each event so that you can use the id to search for particular events.
+You can use the `context-id` attribute to identify GC events that are part of a GC increment, for example incremental GC events of an incremental-concurrent collection.

-- **`<gc-start>`** The `<gc-start>` tag logs the beginning of a gc increment, in this case of type `scavenge`, nested within the gc cycle.
+- **`<gc-start>`** The `<gc-start>` tag logs the beginning of a GC increment, in this case of type `scavenge`, nested within the GC cycle.

-- **`<gc-op>`** Nested within the gc increment is the `<gc-op>` tag, which logs information about the individual gc ops that make up the gc increment.
-In this case, only one operation, the scavenge operation, makes up the gc increment, and only one gc increment makes up this STW Cycle.
-In particular, a scavenge operation evacuates the local area of the heap in a single operation and so a single operation makes up the whole gc cycle.
+- **`<gc-op>`** Nested within the GC increment is the `<gc-op>` tag, which logs information about the individual GC ops that make up the GC increment.
+In this case, only one operation, the scavenge operation, makes up the GC increment, and only one GC increment makes up this *stop-the-world* cycle.
+In particular, a scavenge operation evacuates the local area of the heap in a single operation and so a single operation makes up the whole GC cycle.

-A gc algorithm can also involve multiple gc operations, such as a combination of mark, sweep, compact, or copy.
-For a common gc of mark-sweep, the gc increment consists of two operations, mark and sweep.
-This increment might be accompanied by other gc increments to make up a gc cycle that reclaims memory.
+A GC algorithm can also involve multiple GC operations, such as a combination of mark, sweep, compact, or copy.
+For a common GC of mark-sweep, the GC increment consists of two operations, mark and sweep.
+This increment might be accompanied by other GC increments to make up a GC cycle that reclaims memory.

 <!-- Add link to topics for analysing logs and tag definitions once they have been created -->